jtlapp/kysely-mapper/README.md

 | `returnAll` | (values[]) =><br/> (insert return)[] | (values) =><br/> (update return)[] | () => (<br/>selected object)[] | N/A |
 | `compile` | after calling `columns`: () =><br/> compiling insert query | after calling `columns`: () =><br/> compiling update query | () =><br/> compiling select query | () =><br/> compiling delete query |

 `modify` returns an instance of the kind of query on which it was called.
-All select and delete queries are compilable, but to get a compilable version of an insert or update query you must call `columns`.
+All select and delete queries are compilable, but you must call `columns` to get a compilable version of an insert or update query.

 `tableMapper.parameterize()` and `query.compile()` both return compiling queries, which compile on their first execution.
 These queries have similar methods, as shown in this chart: